Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- As a `ChatRoom` I can notify of new messages to all the subscribed `UserSession`
+- rename the `UserSessions.send` to `UserSessions.notify`
 - think to rename `clients` to `session_ids` in the `ChatRoom` process
 - Rename `Chat.Registry` in `Chat.ChatRoomRegistry`
 - rename `user_session_id` to `session_id`